Assistant Professor

 I am from Wellsburg, West Virginia.
 I attended Bethany College in Bethany, West Virginia for my undergraduate studies in which I earned a B.S. in Chemistry and a minor in Criminal Justice.
 My undergraduate research focused on human disease studies, including the testing of a drug treatment for stroke that targeted a particular type of cell death known as ferroptosis.

-Undergraduate Student
+REU Student